 Orchestrations are by Loesel and Andy Jones.
 Catherine Walker Adams is music director.
 The creative team includes scenic designer Rob Murphy, costume designer Christianne Myers, lighting designer Craig Kidwell and stage manager A.J.
 Dobbs.

+The publishers of the novel recently reissued an illustrated edition of the book.
 Ella Minnow Pea, according to the authors, "takes place present day on the fictional island of Nollop, a land of free-thinking, liberal, artistic folks.
 Their major claim to fame is that Nollop is the birthplace of Nevin Nollop, the ingenious creator of the linguistic pangram (a sentence which uses all the letters of the alphabet) 'The quick brown fox jumps over the lazy dog.'
 At the annual Nollop day celebration, the letter Z on the statue of Nevin bearing the pangram comes crashing to the ground.
 After a closed session, the High Island Council determines that the falling of the letter is a beyond the grave sign from Nevin, signifying that the letter Z must be removed from all further usage.
 The penalties for using the forbidden letter are strict: first offense results in a public oral reprimand, second offenses carry the punishment of time in the public headstock or lashes on the whipping post, and third offenders are banished from the island with a return resulting in immediate execution.
 The once calm and tolerant island is thrown into chaos as Nollopians slip up and begin pointing the finger of blame at one another.
 To make matters even worse, more letters keep tumbling from the monument resulting in an ever shrinking language and an end to free choice."

 The heroine, Miss Ella Minnow Pea, a gifted but restless teenager, "rises to the challenge of stopping the madness.
 As the island teeters on the brink of disaster, Ella races towards a solution to right the wrongs and restore the island to its glorious past.
 Both political allegory and a linguistic tour-de-force, Ella Minnow Pea reminds us how the loss of freedom of expression can affect an entire society."